alexcomu/hadoop-mapreduce/README.md

 	- Put the unzip folder into src-movies folder

-Check -> https://github.com/alexcomu/big-data-basics for read a simple introduction on MapReduce and Hadoop
+Check -> https://github.com/alexcomu/big-data-basics to read a simple introduction on MapReduce and Hadoop.